Am0031/HTML-Semantics-Refactoring/README.md

 **Refactoring a HTML page for better accessibility**

-This webpage's code is already built but was reviewed in order to be made more accessible for screen readers.
+This webpage's code is already built but its **semantic elements** were reviewed in order to be made more accessible for screen readers.

-</br> Deployed URL:
+Deployed URL:

-</br> Github URL:
+Github URL:

 ## Introduction - What are HTML Semantic elements